isjerryxiao/pacroller/README.md

     print details of a previously successful upgrade reset
-    reset the current failure status test-smtp
+    reset the current failure status test-mail
-    send an test email to the configured address
+    send test mails to all configured notification destinations
 ```
 There is also a systemd timer for scheduled automatic upgrades.